 The oven light will come on when you open the oven door.
-To turn the light on when the oven door is closed, use the Oven Light Switch on the control panel.

 Electrical Shock and Personal Injury Hazard

 - Make sure oven and light bulb are cool and power to the range has been turned off before replacing the light bulb.
 Failure to do so could result in electrical shock or burns. - The bulb cover must be in place when using the oven.
 The cover protects the bulb from breaking, and from high oven temperatures.
 Because bulb cover is made of glass, be careful not to drop it.
 Broken glass could cause injury.